Denis Voronenkov: Death

-Voronenkov was shot dead in Kyiv as he left the Premier Palace hotel on March 23, 2017.
+Voronenkov was shot dead in Kyiv as he left the Premier Palace hotel on 23 March 2017.
 Ukraine's General Prosecutor Yuriy Lutsenko stated that Voronenkov was shot at least three times, including in the head, and died instantly.
 He was on his way to meet Ilya Ponomarev, another former Russian MP living in exile in Ukraine (the only MP to vote against the annexation of Crimea).
 His assailant was wounded by Voronenkov's bodyguard (who was provided by the Ukrainian Security Service) and taken to a hospital, where he later died from his wounds, according to the authorities.
 The gunman carried a Ukrainian passport and had been sought by the police on fraud and money laundering charges, according to the General Prosecutor of Ukraine.
-Anton Herashchenko, an official with Ukraine's Interior Ministry and a Ukrainian lawmaker said that the name of the gunman was Pavel Parshov, a Ukrainian citizen and veteran of Ukraine's volunteer paramilitary unit.
+Anton Herashchenko, an official with Ukraine's Interior Ministry and a Ukrainian lawmaker said that the name of the gunman was Pavlo Parshov, a Ukrainian citizen and veteran of Ukraine's volunteer paramilitary unit.
 He also said that Parshov was planted by Russian services as an undercover agent into the National Guard of Ukraine.
 A police spokesman said the murder was likely a contract killing.
 Voronenkov's bodyguard was also wounded during the incident.

 The president of Ukraine Petro Poroshenko reacted to the murder by calling it an act of Russian "state terrorism".
 Russian President Vladimir Putin's spokesman, Dmitry Peskov denied being involved and called the claims "absurd".
 Several other officials also dismissed involvement.
 Russian MP and former Director of the Russian Federal Security Service Nikolay Kovalyov said to Russian TV that he believed the murder may be linked to a business dispute.
 Ponomarev reacted to the murder by stating: "I have no words.
 The security guard was able to injure the attacker.
 The potential theory is obvious.
 Voronenkov was not a crook, but an investigator who was fatally dangerous to Russian authorities."
 Lutsenko called the murder a "typical show execution of a witness by the Kremlin."

 A little more than a month before his murder, Voronenkov said that he feared for his own and his family's security, and that he had been "poking a sore spot of the Kremlin" with his criticism of the Russian president.
 In a March 2017 interview, he referred to "demonization" in Russia and stated, "The system has lost its mind.
 They say we are traitors in Russia.
 And I say, 'Who did we betray?"

 In 2019 The New York Times Magazine reported that Voronenkov's death was likely to have been related to him benefiting on his co-conspirators in a case of corporate raiding.